maria-celticfort/maria-celticfort/README.md

 Hi!
 I’m María 👋

-I´m a Web Apps Development student based in Galicia ☂️
+I´m a Web Apps Developer based in Galicia ☂️

-I love coding, even more if I have to use Python or PHP ❤️👩‍💻
+I love coding, even more if I have to use PHP or Python ❤️👩‍💻

 Furthemore, I like everything related with database managment and Cybersecurity 🖥️🔒

-Right now, I am ~~messing around with Laravel~~ coding my Web Apps Development final project with Laravel 👩🎓
+Right now, I am ~~messing around with Laravel~~ coding with Laravel 👩👩‍💻

 I use <a href= "https://gitmoji.dev"> gitmoji</a> in my commits  ⚡️